Pokemon-Fan-Games/PokemonEssentialsGameUpdater/readme/README_21_en.md

 **You can now download the files for the latest [release](https://github.com/Pokemon-Fan-Games/PokemonEssentialsGameUpdater/releases/latest)!**

 Pokémon Essentials Game Updater (PokéUpdater) is a lightweight interface developed in Python with the aim to provide a seamless transition for players to newer version of the game without requiring any manual steps.
-Current release supports over 20 languages and file hosting / downloading from MEGA, Mediafire, Dropbox or Google Drive.
+Current release supports over 20 languages and file hosting / downloading from MEGA, Dropbox or GitHub.

 **Joiplay support for game updating is not planned.
 Version checking is now supported as of Pokémon Essentials v19.**